 ||Adventure Camp reminds me of the Vacation program.
 Each day has a theme, some include trips or guest entertainers.
 The older we are, the more choices.
 We get to hang with friends and go on specials trip like hiking on the George Washington Bridge to the Palisades.
 I said I hated it, but actually i liked the challenge.

 Using imaginative daily themes, campers participate in adventures on and off the campus.
-The youngest campers focus on activities on and around the Cathedral grounds--playing in our fields, playgrounds and gardens, participating in games, special hunts and art activities.
-Older campers travel outside Cathedral grounds on public transportation and school buses to take advantage of many city sites.
-While at A.C.T., campers choose and participate in Adventure Clubs.
+The youngest campers focus on activities on and around the Cathedral grounds--playing in our fields, playgrounds and gardens, participating in games, special adventures and art activities.
+Older campers travel outside Cathedral grounds on public transportation and school buses to take advantage of many of the wonders of New York.
+While at ACT, campers choose and participate in Adventure Clubs.

 as of September 1st